paritytech/parity-bridges-ui/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Configure custom substrate providers

-In the `.env` file at root project directory, you

-### Configure custom substrate providers